 Product Recommendations, Oils, Lotions, and Shameless Plugs

-As mentioned above, I use a combination of Oils and Lotions in my routine, here are a few of the things I'm using or have used.
+As mentioned above, I use a combination of Oils and Lotions in my routine that vary based on the seasons, here are a few of them:

 EOS Body Lotion- Find it at Target or Walmart.
 It's a chill sweet-smelling line of lotions that provide basic moisturizing benefits for the skin.
 I've only seen them in 3 scents but they could have more.
 Just consider the scent profiles of the oils and lotions you use, if you're layering.

-B. Fresh- I mostly use their exfoliating serums, as an alternative to the Goldbond Rough and Bumpy Cream, which is great for smoothing out the skin, especially the knees, elbows, strawberry legs, and us girlies with thick thighs.
+B. Fresh- I mostly use their exfoliating serums, as an alternative to the Goldbond Rough and Bumpy Cream, which is great for smoothing out the skin, especially the knees, elbows, strawberry legs, inner thighs, etc.